tbouron/cloudformation-laceworks-resource-providers/docs/dev/README.md

 ## Testing

 Some of the contract tests for specific resources require pre-configured setup.
 This is documented in the README.md files of those resources.

+To run the contract tests for a specific resource you need to update the overrides.json file for that resource.
+Replace any values within <> with actual values that will work with your account.
+You can then run the contract tests with the command: `cfn test`